vivrichards600/friendlytester.github.io/pages/programming/14_algorithms.md

 5. Open mouth.
 How wide?
 6. Rinse mouth?
 The outside or inside of my mouth?

 We could go on.
-I added this because programming is difficult, but to also emphasis the huge difference between designing and implementing code.
+I added this because programming is difficult, but to also emphasize the huge difference between designing and implementing code.

 ### Big-O-Notation
 I thought about explaining this, but quite frankly I cannot do as good a job as 'cletus' on [StackOverflow](https://stackoverflow.com/questions/487258/what-is-a-plain-english-explanation-of-big-o-notation).
-In short though, big-o-notation is a model to describe the complexity of an algorithm, I encourage you to check out the explantation linked above.
+In short, though, big-o-notation is a model to describe the complexity of an algorithm, I encourage you to check out the explanation linked above.

 ### [Next Lesson &#10132;](../lessons/abstraction)